dettonville/ansible-utils/docs/x509_certificate_verify.md

         default: INFO
         type: str

-- organization  Expected Organization (O) in the certificate's subject.
-If not provided, O is not validated.
+- organization  Expected Organization (O) of the certificate subject.
         default: null
         type: str

-- organizational_unit  Expected Organizational Unit (OU) in the certificate's subject.
-If not provided, OU is not validated.
+- organizational_unit  Expected Organizational Unit (OU) of the certificate subject.
         default: null
         type: str

 = path    Path to the certificate file to verify (PEM or DER format).
         type: path

-- serial_number  Expected serial number of the certificate (decimal or hex string).
-If not provided, serial number is not validated.
+- serial_number  Expected serial number of the certificate (in decimal or hexadecimal format, e.g., '12345' or '0x3039').
         default: null
         type: str

 - signature_algorithm  Expected signature algorithm (e.g.,
-                        sha256WithRSAEncryption).
-If not provided,
-                        signature algorithm is not validated.
+                        'sha256WithRSAEncryption').
         default: null
         type: str

-- state_or_province  Expected State or Province (ST) in the certificate's subject.
-If not provided, State or Province is not validated.
+- state_or_province  Expected State or Province (ST) of the certificate subject.
         default: null
         type: str

-- validate_checkend  If set to true, the module will fail if the certificate expires within the checkend_value.
+- validate_checkend  Whether to check if the certificate expires within a specified time (seconds).
-        default: false
+        default: true
         type: bool

-- validate_expired  If set to true, the module will fail if the certificate has expired.
+- validate_expired  Whether to check if the certificate is expired.
         default: true
         type: bool

-- version  Expected version of the certificate (1 or 3).
-If not provided, version is not validated.
+- version  Expected certificate version (1 or 3).
+        choices: [1, 3]
         default: null
         type: int

 NOTES:
       * The module works with both PEM and DER encoded certificates and keys.
-      * At least one verification property must be provided.
+      * At least one verification property must be provided (e.g., common_name, serial_number,
+        validate_expired=True, or issuer_ca_path).
-      * Modulus comparison is performed only for RSA keys when issuer_path is provided.
+      * Modulus comparison is performed only for RSA keys when issuer_ca_path is provided.
-      * Use chain_path to include intermediate certificates when verifying certificates not directly signed by the root CA.
+      * Use issuer_ca_path to include the issuer certificate or certificate chain when verifying certificates.
       * For serial_number, provide as a decimal or hex string (with or without '0x').
       * For version, specify 1 for v1 or 3 for v3 certificates.
+      * The issuer_path and chain_path parameters are deprecated
+        in favor of issuer_ca_path.

 REQUIREMENTS:  cryptography>=1.5, pyopenssl